bmedici/rest-ftp-daemon/README.md

 Usage
 ------------------------------------------------------------------------------------

+You must provide a configuration file for the daemon to start, either explicitly using option `--config` or implicitly at `/etc/rest-ftp-daemon.yml`.
+(A sample file is provided see `--help` for more info about it.)

-You can simply start the daemon on the standard port, or on a specific port using `-p`
+You can then simply start the daemon on the standard port, or on a specific port using `-p`

 ```
 $ rest-ftp-daemon -p 3000 start